 Well, if you look at this plan then you will find that term insurance is similar to a whole life insurance policy in some aspects.
 But in a whole life insurance plan, the individual would be liable to receive several benefits at the time of maturity.
 Moreover, under the same, the policyholder would be liable to borrow a loan in case of an emergency.
-The policy is really effective in terms of insurance cover and the entire sum assured the beneficiaries will receive the entire sum assure in the event of the death of the insured person.
+The policy is really effective in terms of insurance cover and the entire sum assured the beneficiaries will receive the entire sum assured in the event of the death of the insured person.

 This is the best option for all those people who want to save money for the future and can also get the money back along with good returns.
 At the time of selecting the tenure of the policy as per your requirement, you can ensure a steady inflow of money for your future needs.

 Let us analyze the difference between Whole Life Insurance Plans and Term Insurance Plans